alexanderem49/simple-exchange/docs/tutorial.md

 ### Swingset tests

 The swingset tests are meant to check that simpleExchange contract upgradeability works as expected.
-In this case, it means that the orderBook state and the subscriber object survives a contract upgrade.
+In this case, it means that the orderBook state and the subscriber object survive a contract upgrade.

 The swingset test includes 3 test cases:
 - null-upgrade - check that the contract null-upgrade is executed successfully
-- null-upgrade-orderBook - check that upgrade is executed successfully and order book is preserved
+- null-upgrade-orderBook - check that the upgrade is executed successfully and the order book is preserved
-- null-upgrade-exchange - check that contract is able to execute a match an order made before upgrade with one made after it.
+- null-upgrade-exchange - check that the contract can execute a match an order made before the upgrade with one made after it.

-In order to run Swingset tests, just run the following command:
+To run Swingset tests, just run the following command:

 ```shell
 yarn swingset-test